Do I need a music producer? And what does a music producer do anyway?

 5 Benefits of hiring a producer

 So, do you really need a music producer?
 And why would you want one anyway?
-You can hire a studio with an engineer to make a record, or produce music in your bedroom if you want, but then how serious are you about sounding great?
+You can hire a studio with an engineer to make a record, or produce music in your bedroom if you want.
+The real questions are: how serious are you about sounding great?
+And how quickly do you need to get those results?

 Musicality is often overlooked, but this is where a producer can make the most valuable difference.

 Making a record is an intensive process with plenty of experimentation and decision-making for the artist.
 You may be skilled in project management, have your own network of musicians, and you may also be able to devote the time and effort to organise schedules, equipment, bookings etc., but is it really the best use of your focus and energy?
-Certainly not.
-Hand over the technical, budgeting and organisational tasks!
+It’s not.
+You can hand over the technical, budgeting and organisational tasks!
 A producer will free you up to stay in your creative head so you can focus on music making.

 Music producers have extraordinary ears and deep musical knowledge.
 They can hear the smallest sounds in the mix, they can hear when a nudge to an arrangement will radically improve it, and they understand the commercial marketplace of their genre.
 They will help you by providing objective feedback designed to support your progress.